kodecocodes/swift-algorithm-club/Two-Sum Problem/README.markdown

 Initially, our dictionary is empty.
 We begin looping through each element:

 - **i = 0**: Is `7` in the dictionary?
-No. We add the difference between the target `k` and the current number to the dictionary.
+No. We add the difference between the `target` and the current number to the dictionary.
 The difference is `10 - 7 = 3`, so the dictionary key is `3`.
 The value for that key is the current index, `0`.
 The dictionary now looks like this:

 ```swift
 [ 3: 0 ]